 Dick Harris began his twenty-year tenure in 1968.
 Martindale hosted the Men’s State Amateur in 1970, won by future Assistant Pro John Mills.
 Martindale was the Amateur venue again in 1989 when the best players in the state struggled on fast greens and high winds.
 The great Mark Plummer of Augusta prevailed that summer.
 Bob Darling, Jr. was hot for the 1989 Amateur in his first full season as Head Pro.
 Bob had a distinguishing career at Maryland and continued to play top-rank professional golf in New England.

 In 1992, Club Champion, David Brewster set a new course record of 63.
 Martindale’s long awaited new clubhouse became a reality in 1993.
 It received rave reviews from golfers and guests throughout the state.
 In 1998 Martindale Country Club elected its first woman president Ms. Diane Heutz.

 In 2007, Martindale hired Nick Glicos, of Windham, as their PGA Head Golf Professional.
 Nick grew up in Westbrook, learning to play golf at Gorham Country Club.
 As an accomplished amateur and now golf professional, he follows a great line of golf professionals at Martindale.
 In the fall of 2009, Martindale fell under difficult financial times, as did many golf clubs around the country.
 With a unanimous vote, the membership approved the sale of the great club to long-time member and local businessman, Jim Day and Nick Glicos, Head Golf Professional.
 Under new ownership, Martindale hired one of the states top superintendents, Scott Cybulski, and has brought renewed enthusiasm to Martindale.
-The new ownership is committed to operating the club in the rich history and tradition that Martindale members have always enjoyed.
+In late 2020, Nick Glicos purchased full ownership of Martindale.
+Nick is committed to operating the club in the rich history and tradition that Martindale members have always enjoyed.